anyuzx/autoscripts_collection/README.md

-This repository is a collection of several scripts we use often.
+This repository is a collection of several scripts I use on HPC(TACC) often.
+The scripts are for submitting bunch of jobs on TACC.

+## List of files:

+* `auto_dump2h5md.py`: convert LAMMPS dump file to H5MD file
+* `launcher_template.ls5`: launcher script template on Lonestar 5
+* `launcher_template.stampede`: launcher script template on Stampede

 ## `auto_dump2h5md.py`

 This script is used for convert LAMMPS custom dump trajectory files to H5MD format files.
 It can be used on TACC Lonestar 5 or Stampede.
+It use `launcher` to submit mutiple jobs on TACC.
 Here is one example:

 ```bash